BIBSYSDEV/nva-cristin-institutions/README.md

 #### Response

-Returns a JSON array of all subunits for the provided unitObject (cristinUnitId), or an empty JSON array if the provided unitObject does not have any subunits.
+Returns a JSON array of all subunits for the provided unit (cristinUnitId), or an empty JSON array if the provided unit does not have any subunits.

 Example response body: